Qualifying for a Loan at Webster First

 There are many things you can do to build your credit.
 Paying down your current debt and making payments on time are good ways to raise your score.
-You can also apply for a Credit Creator or Credit Restoration Loan^.
-These types of loans will help you to either establish credit or improve your credit.
-Click here for more information about Credit Creator and Credit Restoration Loans^.
+You can also apply for a Credit Builder Loan^.
+This loan will help you to either establish credit or improve your credit.

 ^Proceeds will be put into a certificate for the same term as the loan.
 The full original amount of the loan will be held until the loan is paid off.
 No withdrawals can be made from the certificates (even with penalty) unless the loan is paid in full.